Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/interfaces.md

 # Implementing Multiple Interfaces

+--

-## Direct implementation of multiples
+## Direct implementation of multiple interfaces

 Unlike with class-based inheritance, it is possible for a class to implement more than one interface.